-Finished in 1907, the building was initially built to house a temporary art exhibit to commemorate the 300th anniversary of the town.
-But the building stayed after the event and has since been utilized to accommodate the town’s art collection and several unique exhibits.
+Finished in 1907, the building was built to house a temporary art exhibit to commemorate the town’s 300th anniversary.
+However, the building stayed after the event and has since been utilized to accommodate the town’s art collection and several unique exhibits.

-See Related: Best Things to do in Leverkusen, Germany
+See Related: Things to Do in Leverkusen, Germany

 4. Mannheim Palace

-Worth gazing at is the splendidly decorated Knight Hall with its carpet inlay flooring.
-Also, the intricate ceiling paintings, by renowned Cosmas Damian Asam and Trabantensaal, with their classical furniture presentation, will be worth your time.
+With its carpet inlay flooring, the splendidly decorated Knight Hall is worth gazing at.
+Also, with their classical furniture presentation, the intricate ceiling paintings by renowned Cosmas Damian Asam and Trabantensaal will be worth your time.

-The university and the Schloss are strategically located as it’s only a 5-10 minute walk from the Jesuitenkirche, close to where you can park your car.
+The university and this iconic baroque palace are strategically located as it’s only a 5-10 minute walk from the Jesuitenkirche, close to where you can park your car.

 Mannheim University shares the grounds with Mannheim Palace.
 You have to pass through the main entrances to find it.
-Though it may seem a little bit uninteresting to visit, the provided audio guide comes in handy.
+Though it may seem uninteresting to visit, the provided audio guide is handy.

-You’ll find a hidden gem on the museum’s ground floor- the bonafide rococo library of the original ornate library of Electress Elisabeth Augusta.
+You’ll find a hidden gem on the ground floor of Mannheim Palace: the bonafide rococo library of the original ornate library of Electress Elisabeth Augusta.
 Though you cannot enter, you will peep through a glass panel.

-See Related: Best Things to do in Mainz, Germany
+See Related: Things to Do in Mainz, Germany

 5. Tour Reissinsel